TL;DR: Key Highlights

 And if you’re continuing south after Chiang Mai, my Thailand’s Secret Islands guide highlights the quietest beaches and off-path islands to pair with your northern journey.

-Three days is enough for Chiang Mai’s highlights—one temple day, one nature day, and one market or café day.
-But if you want to slow down, explore hidden temples, visit an ethical elephant sanctuary, and take a couple of day trips into the mountains, a full week is ideal.
+Three days is enough for the main things to do in Chiang Mai—one temple day, one nature day, and one market or café day.
+But if you want to slow down, explore hidden temples, visit an ethical elephant sanctuary, and take a couple of day trips into the mountains, a full week is ideal to experience all the top things to do in Chiang Mai.

 The cool season from November to February has the most comfortable weather and is the best time for outdoor exploring.
-The rainy season from June to October is underrated, with lush mountains and strong waterfalls.
+The rainy season from June to October is underrated, with lush mountains and strong waterfalls offering unique things to do in Chiang Mai.
 March to May is hot, and air quality varies each year.

-What are the must-see temples in Chiang Mai?
+What are the must-see temples when looking for things to do in Chiang Mai?

-The most iconic temples are Wat Phra That Doi Suthep, Wat Chedi Luang, Wat Phra Singh, Wat Umong, Wat Pha Lat, and Wat Lok Moli.
+The most iconic temples and essential things to do in Chiang Mai include visiting Wat Phra That Doi Suthep, Wat Chedi Luang, Wat Phra Singh, Wat Umong, Wat Pha Lat, and Wat Lok Moli.
 Each offers a different atmosphere, from forest meditation tunnels to ancient city shrines.

-What are the best day trips from Chiang Mai?
+What are the best day trips and things to do in Chiang Mai’s surroundings?

-Popular day trips include the White Temple in Chiang Rai, Doi Inthanon National Park, Sticky Waterfalls, Mae Kampong village, and the Chiang Dao mountain region.
+Popular day trips and things to do in Chiang Mai include visiting the White Temple in Chiang Rai, Doi Inthanon National Park, Sticky Waterfalls, Mae Kampong village, and the Chiang Dao mountain region.
 These trips give you a mix of nature, culture, and peaceful countryside.

 Yes.
 Chiang Mai is one of the best places in Thailand for slow travel.
-You can spend days wandering temples, relaxing in cafés, walking around lakes, exploring quiet neighborhoods, or heading into the mountains without feeling rushed.
+You can spend days wandering temples, relaxing in cafés, walking around lakes, and exploring quiet neighborhoods, which are some of the most rewarding things to do in Chiang Mai without feeling rushed.